ScegfOd/SimpleToDo/README.md

 Had a few odd issues with installing the new version of Android Studio, notably getting the AVD working (had to rename a weird file named "05-reset-dirs-sample.conf", don't ask).
 Also, I found out on the 14th that the due date had been bumped up a day, so that was a surprise.
 Also, recording the gif turned out to be a pain.
 All I needed was to use ```sudo dnf install ffmpeg -y``` to get Peek to work, but it took me a while to figure that out.
+Edit: finally found a half-hour to switch the main activity to RelativeLayout and make it not terrible when tilted sideways. (and re-record the gif)

 ## License